 Istigkeit – wasn’t that the word Meister Eckhart liked to use?
 ‘Is-ness.’ the being of Platonic philosophy – except that Plato seems to have made an enormous, and grotesque mistake in separating being from becoming an identifying it with the mathematical abstraction of the Idea.
 He could never, poor fellow, had seen a bunch of flowers shining with their own inner light and all but quivering under the pressure of the significance with which they were charged; could never have received that what role as an iris carnation so intensely signified was nothing more, and nothing less, than what they were — a transience that was yet eternal life, a perpetual perishing that was at the same time pure Being, they bundle of minute, unique particulars in which, by some unspeakable and self-evident paradox, was to be seen the divine source of all existence.”
 (Doors, 17)

 This insight into the symbolic mode that preceded our consciousness seems to justify our theoretical digression.
 For it turns out that the vision and production of a symbolic world of the archetypal as well as natural in religion, rite, myth, art, and festival not only involved an atavistic tractor and regenerative element arising from their emotional charge.
 In a certain sense they are characterized precisely by the fact that in them a fragment of the unitary reality is apprehended – a deeper, more primordial, and at the same time more complete reality that we are fundamentally unable to grasp with our differentiated conscious functions, because their development is oriented towards a sharper perception of sections of polarized reality.
-In the differentiation of consciousness we seem to be doing the same thing as when we close our eyes in order to enhance our hearing, in order that we may be “all ears”.
+In the differentiation of consciousness, we seem to be doing the same thing as when we close our eyes in order to enhance our hearing, in order that we may be “all ears”.
 Unquestionably this exclusion sharpens and intensifies our hearing.
-But in the us excluding the other senses we’ve received only a segment of the total sensory reality, which we experience more adequately and fully if we not only scare it but also see, smell, taste, and touch it.
+But in us excluding the other senses, we’ve received only a segment of the total sensory reality, which we experience more adequately and fully if we not only scare it but also see, smell, taste, and touch it.

-There is nothing mystical about the symbolic unitary reality, and it is not beyond our experience; it is the world that is always experienced where the polarization of inside and outside, resulting from the separation of the psychic systems, has not been effected or is no longer in force.
+There is nothing mystical about the symbolic unitary reality, and it is not beyond our experience; it is the world that is always experienced where the polarization of inside and outside, resulting from the separation of the psychic systems, has not been affected or is no longer in force.
 It is the authentic, total world of transformation as experienced by the creative man.
 (Neumann, 176-177)